 Sometimes a story works so well in 1st & 2nd grade, that I have to tell it again to the 3rd & 4th graders, even if it is a simple one.
-This sweet story by Else Holmelund Minarik is a sweet classic.
+(The first image is from grades 1 & 2, the second image is from grades 3 & 4.)
+This story by Else Holmelund Minarik is a sweet classic.
 Perhaps you know the Little Bear stories, with illustrations by Maurice Sendak?

 Little bear repeatedly goes inside to tell his mother he is cold.
 So she gives him a hat, then a coat, then snow pants.
 Finally she asks him if he wants a fur coat?
 He says yes!
 So she takes back the hat, the coat, and the snow pants and there you have it!
 He has his fur coat and is not cold anymore 🙂

 It’s a sweet little story, and has great repetition for a beginner Story Listening lesson.

 I added a bit of detail for the 3rd & 4th graders, and they enjoyed it just as much as the younger students.

 Sleeping Beauty has always been one of my favorite fairy tales.
 So when I was looking for a traditional tale to tell, I had to choose this one!